furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   defend herself, but she knows that she is too weak and the knives are too blunt.

-  `All done.
+  'All done.
 No problems.
 I'll make a note of it and then we won't have to come back for twelve months.'

   He goes to the computer and begins to type.
 She feels her heart pounding in her ears.
 What is he doing now?
-She imagines that somehow she is being broadcast onto the Internet, like she has seen on `Lunchtime Today with Rick and Sue'.
+She imagines that somehow she is being broadcast onto the Internet, like she has seen on 'Lunchtime Today with Rick and Sue'.
 Rick and Sue tell her that it is a sick world and that people will pay to see anything.
 She knows that somewhere on the other side of the world a South Korean businessman in a seedy hotel is even now keying in his credit card number, hoping to see a British pensioner battered to death in her own kitchen.

-  `Ooh, is that my tea?'
+  'Ooh, is that my tea?'

   She nods.
 He drinks.

-  `You can't beat a nice cup of tea!' he enthuses.
+  'You can't beat a nice cup of tea!' he enthuses.

   She nods again and clutches at the kitchen counter to stop her hands from trembling so much.
 He drains the cup in a second